godarklight/concorde/ReadmeConcorde-jbsim.txt

 Known problems autopilot
 ------------------------
-- toggle INS mode, only AFTER activation of route, or use "ctrl-I a".
+- toggle INS mode, only AFTER activation of route, or use "= a".
 - NAV hold mode is sensitive to the turbulence of the ground layer.
 - heading modes are a little slow to converge, at supersonic speed.

-Known problems 2.4.0 autopilot
+Known problems 3.0.0 autopilot
 ------------------------------
 - on engagement, magnetic and true heading modes bank into the opposite direction.